jvallon/AdventOfCode2019/README.md

 These programs are built using dotnet core 3, but should work in most .net versions (framework, standard, core).

 # Running the programs
-You can use '''dotnet build''' to compile these programs and then run the executable, but I would recommend opening the folder in VSCode and running the program from their.
+You can use `dotnet build` to compile these programs and then run the executable, but I would recommend opening the folder in VSCode and running the program from their.